 *C6.01.
 This congregation shall be an interdependent part of the Evangelical Lutheran Church in America or its successor, and of the Sierra Pacific Synod of the Evangelical Lutheran Church in America.
 This congregation is subject to the discipline of the Evangelical Lutheran Church in America.

 *C6.02.
-This congregation accepts the Confession of Faith and agrees to the Purposes of the Evangelical Lutheran Church in America and shall act in accordance with them.
+This congregation accepts the Confession of Faith and agrees to the purposes of the Evangelical Lutheran Church in America and shall act in accordance with them.

 *C6.03.
 This congregation acknowledges its relationship with the Evangelical Lutheran Church in America in which: